The Ultimate FAA Approved Car Seat List for 2020

 However, it may not be the most comfortable for your child for everyday use.
 You may wish to get a dedicated car seat for when you are at home.
 This seat can accommodate a rear facing baby from 5-30 pounds, and a forward-facing baby from 22-40 pounds.

-High end convertible car seat: If you are willing to spend more on a convertible car seat, consider the Combi Cocorro (click to view on Amazon).
+High end convertible car seat: If you are willing to spend more on a convertible car seat, I recommend the Combi Cocorro (click to view on Amazon).
 This may make sense if you are planning to travel a lot during the years your child can use this seat.

 The Combi Cocorro is somewhat difficult to install in your car, but is lightweight and very narrow.
 In fact, you can fit 3 across in the back seats of many smaller cars.
 It accommodates rear-facing children from 3-33 pounds and forward-facing children from 20-40 pounds